_1777553927863.webp&w=828&q=75)

 - The income tax notice can be received in PDF format via email or via SMS.

-- If no ITR is filed, you will not receive any income tax notice under section 143(2).
-But the assessing will issue a notice under section 142(1) in which he/she will ask you to file the returns.
+- If no ITR is filed, a scrutiny notice under section 143(2) cannot be issued; instead, a notice under section 142(1) may be issued asking you to file the return.

 - As per the Faceless Assessment Scheme, the income tax notice is uploaded on the income tax portal.
 You can log into Portal and check the notices.
 You will also receive an email or SMS regarding the issuance of such notices, along with us.